jesskelsall/astarus/campaigns/astorrel-agents/storylines/astorrel-graduation.md

 The graduates assembled with the rest of their graduate cohort of 100 in [Kirrel Hall](../../../astarus/places/buildings/kirrel-hall.md), before a stage set up specifically for graduation.

-[Merkin Thorgus](../../../astarus/people/merkin-thorgus.md), as [Astorrel Captain](../../../astarus/civilisations/kingdom-of-astor/organisations/astorrel/ranks/6-captain.md) of [Northhaven](../../../astarus/places/cities/northhaven.md), welcomed everyone to the city.
+[Mergin Thorgus](../../../astarus/people/mergin-thorgus.md), as [Astorrel Captain](../../../astarus/civilisations/kingdom-of-astor/organisations/astorrel/ranks/6-captain.md) of [Northhaven](../../../astarus/places/cities/northhaven.md), welcomed everyone to the city.

 [Levelle Tristwix](../../../astarus/people/levelle-tristwix.md) delivered the graduation ceremony speech in which they waxed lyrical about the ideals of the [Astorrel](../../../astarus/civilisations/kingdom-of-astor/organisations/astorrel/astorrel.md).